defano/wyldcard/README.md

 end keyDown
 ```

 This works because WyldCard passes the `keyDown` message to the field when a user types a character into it.
+Because this script declares an `on keyDown` handler, the script traps this message and prevents WyldCard from acting on it (WyldCard's action would be to insert the typed character in the field's text).

-The script's `on keyDown` handler passes `keyDown` through the message passing order only when the key that was pressed (`theKey`) is a number that is evenly divisible by 2.
-By implementing this handler and only conditionally passing the `keyDown` message back to WyldCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the text of the field).
+However, when the typed character is an even number, the script invokes `pass keyDown` which explicitly forwards the message through the message passing order to WyldCard.
+Thus, by implementing this handler and only conditionally passing the `keyDown` message back to WyldCard, the script can "steal" these key press events and prevent their normal behavior.

-Note that HyperTalk does not short-circuit logical evaluations (as most languages do).
+Note that HyperTalk does not short-circuit logical evaluations as many programming languages do.
 The script cannot be simplified to `if theKey is a number and theKey mod 2 is 0` because in the case of `theKey` being a non-numeric value, the `mod` expression will produce an error.

 Anytime a command is executed in HyperTalk, a message of the same name as the command is sent to the current card.
 The enables the same capacity for trapping the behavior of commands.
 For example, adding the following script to a card, background or stack prevents the `create` (menu) command from doing its job: